-- Certain intrinsics, such as \mm\loadr\ps and \mm\cmpgt\ss, are not directly supported by the instruction set.
-While these intrinsics are convenient programming aids, be mindful of their implementation cost. - Data loaded or stored as \\m128 objects must generally be 16-byte-aligned. - Some intrinsics require that their argument be immediates, that is, constant integers (literals), due to the nature of the instruction. - The result of arithmetic operations acting on two NaN (Not a Number) arguments is undefined.
+- Certain intrinsics, such as mm_loadr_ps and mm_cmpgt_ss, are not directly supported by the instruction set.
+While these intrinsics are convenient programming aids, be mindful of their implementation cost. - Data loaded or stored as m128 objects must generally be 16-byte-aligned. - Some intrinsics require that their argument be immediates, that is, constant integers (literals), due to the nature of the instruction. - The result of arithmetic operations acting on two NaN (Not a Number) arguments is undefined.
 Therefore, floating-point operations using NaN arguments may not match the expected behavior of the corresponding assembly instructions.

-For a more detailed description of each intrinsic and additional information related to its usage, refer to the Intel C/C++ Compiler User's Guide With Support for the Streaming SIMD Extensions 2 (Order Number 718195-2001).
-See Appendix C, "Intel C/C++ Compiler Intrinsics and
+For a more detailed description of each intrinsic and additional information related to its usage, refer to Intel C/C++ compiler documentation.
+See: